 Get the Supplies

-This project costed me very little because I had most of the supplies already on hand.
+This project cost me very little because I had most of the supplies already on hand.

-The primer and paint are left overs from previous projects.
-(You might recognize this light blue paint from our vintage trunk makeover!)
-So, the only thing I had to buy was the removable wallpaper and some new paint roller covers.
-In total it cost me about $50.
+The primer and paint are leftovers from previous projects.
+(You might recognize this light blue paint from our recent vintage trunk makeover!)

 - mini paint roller & roller covers